-Because BURNING BOOKS is published by Kindle Press, it is available only through Amazon.
+Because BURNING BOOKS is published by Kindle Press, it is available in ebook format only through Amazon.
 Release date: April 11, 2017.

 The first one pulls you in